marchandd/docker_index/docs/portable-apps.md

 - WinMerge by Dean P. Grimm / Thingamahoochie software to differencing and merge files and directories.
 - AntRenamer by Antp.be to rename files and directories.
+- 7-Zip by 7-Zip developers to archive and extract supported a lot of formats with a powerfull File manager.

 ### Work-flow: 10 minutes to have 5 Portable-Apps ready to run !